Sir David Adjaye says Abrahamic Family House celebrates the commonality between faiths

 He wants the space — which includes a mosque, church and synagogue — to be a place that connects people, and welcomes discussion about their roots and faith.

-Currently being built on Saadiyat Island, it aims to represent and preserve the three Abrahamic religions — Judaism, Christianity and Islam.
+Currently being built on Saadiyat Island, it aims to represent and preserve the three Abrahamic religions — Islam, Christianity and Judaism.

 The centre was born as a physical manifestation of the Document on Human Fraternity for World Peace and Living Together — which was signed in Abu Dhabi by Pope Francis of the Catholic Church and Sheikh Ahmed el-Tayeb, Grand Imam of Al-Azhar, in February 2019.